Investment Banking Resume in 2023 (Examples and Tips)

 These individuals are highly skilled in picking out the most important pieces of information and using them to build a resume that showcases you and your strengths in the best possible light.

-However, the best investment banking resumes will usually be composed of four sections: about you, education, experience and hobbies; and is generally formatted in a relatively formal way.
+The best investment banking resumes will usually be composed of four sections: about you, education, experience and hobbies; and is generally formatted in a relatively formal way.

 The standard advice for resumes should also apply in the respect that individuals are encouraged to think about the font they use and consider the best margin sizes for their document.